belajarpowershell/kubernetes-lab/kubernetes-lab-setup/Document/103-alpine1-setup-dns.md

 # `alpine1` setup and configuration.

 ## Configure DNS server
+# Install bind ( DNS server) and tools dig and nslookup on alpine1.
+DNS resolves Names to IP addresses.
+Kubetnetes will need the DNS to be closer to a production setup.
+Hence the requirement.
+This service can be skipped , but then all the connectivity will be via IP alone.

+In this lab we will setup `bind` as the DNS server application.

 ```
-# Install bind ( DNS server) and tools dig and nslookup on alpine1.
+#install bind
 apk add bind bind-tools

+# set named to start at boot
+rc-update add named default

 # check if the tools are installed.
 dig -v